 An Approved Vendor or Designee must follow the below steps, in order, for execution of customer contracts for both distributed generation and community solar offers.
-An Approved Vendor that markets a dDistributed gGeneration system must design the system solar project, considering taking into consideration the site's azimuth, orientation, and shading, before beginning these steps.
+An Approved Vendor that markets a distributed generation system must design the solar project, taking into consideration the site's azimuth, orientation, and shading, before beginning these steps.

-- (1) The Approved Vendor or Designee must provide a copy of the applicable standard Disclosure Form, with all relevant fields completed, to the customer, including the relevant Informational Brochure attached as the first two pages.
+1. The Approved Vendor or Designee must provide a copy of the applicable standard Disclosure Form, with all relevant fields completed, to the customer, including the relevant Informational Brochure attached as the first two pages.
 The Informational Brochure and Disclosure Form must be provided in their entirety and not be edited or modified.
 For in-person contract execution, the agent must review the Disclosure Form with the customer and provide the opportunity to ask questions.
 For online contract execution, the platform must provide a phone number or online chat function for customer questions.
 The Approved Vendor or Designee must provide the completed standard Disclosure Form, and the customer must sign that Disclosure Form, before the customer signs a contract.
-An electronic signature is permitted only if the Approved Vendor or Designee uses a third-party commercially available esignature platform to collect the signatures.
+An electronic signature is permitted only if the Approved Vendor or Designee uses a third-party commercially available e-signature platform to collect the signatures.
 In addition, the platform must require the customer to scroll through the entire document before signing.
-The signatory on the Disclosure Form must be the holder of the relevant utility account, or, if the account holder is a company or organization, an individual authorized to sign on behalf of the account holder. - (2) For any ABP Illinois Shines dDistributed Ggeneration offer where some, or all, of the REC incentive value is paid to the customer after system energization, the Approved Vendor or Designee must provide a copy of the Going Solar flyer, review it with the customer, and provide the customer with an opportunity to ask questions. - (3) After completion of the preceding steps, the Approved Vendor or Designee may present the customer contract for execution. - (4) After execution of the customer contract, the Approved Vendor or Designee shall provide to the customer a copy of the signed Disclosure Form, installation or subscription contract, and any other contracts or agreements that the customer signed as part of accepting the offer. - For documents signed electronically by the customer, the Approved Vendor or Designee must provide the signed copies by electronic means.
-At the request of the customer, the Approved Vendor or Designee must also provide hard copies of the signed documents. - For documents where the customer signed a hard copy, the Approved Vendor or Designee must give the customer the option of receiving the signed copy electronically or as a hard copy.
+The signatory on the Disclosure Form must be the holder of the relevant utility account, or, if the account holder is a company or organization, an individual authorized to sign on behalf of the account holder.

-5 As of the date of publication, April 17, 2023, a limited exception to the Disclosure Form requirements for Illinois Shines is in effect; however, this "leniency period" (https://illinoisabp.com/wp-content/uploads/2022/08/August-26-2022-ABP-final-for-publication.pdf) is expected to end on or by June 1, 2023.
-Refer to the Illinois Shines website for additional information.
+A limited exception to the Disclosure Form timing requirements for Illinois Shines, referred to as a "leniency period" (https://illinoisabp.com/wp-content/uploads/2022/08/August-26-2022-ABP-final-for-publication.pdf) has been in effect only for projects for which the customer contract was signed between June 30, 2022 and June 1, 2023 (for DG) or June 30, 2023 (for CS).